sveiae/blog/_pages/features.md

 ---
-permalink: /
+permalink: /features/
-title: "Know before attackers"
+title: "Know first!"
 ---

 Sign up to get the power of a red team, without the cost of a red team.